reyvand/py-instagram-pic-downloader/readme.md

   -p PP, --profile-pic PP
                         Save profile photo from given username -a ALL, --save-all ALL
-                        Save all posts picture/video from given username
+                        Save all posts (limited by 12 first posts) picture/video from given username
 ```

 ### Example